Asabeneh/30-Days-Of-JavaScript/06_Day_Loops/06_day_loops.md

     ]
     ```

-2. In above countries array, check if there is a country or countries containing the word 'land'.
+2. In the above countries array, check if there is a country or countries containing the word 'land'.
 If there are countries containing 'land', print it as array.
 If there is no country containing the word 'land', print 'All these countries are without land'.

     ```sh
     ['Finland','Ireland', 'Iceland']
     ```

-3. In above countries array, check if there is  a country or countries end with a substring 'ia'.
-If there are countries end with, print it as array.
-If there is no country containing the word 'ai', print 'These are countries ends without ia'.
+3. In the above countries array, check if there is  a country or countries ending with a substring 'ia'.
+If there are countries that end with it, print them as an array.
+If there are no countries containing the word 'ai', print 'These are countries that do not end with 'ia'.

     ```sh
     ['Albania', 'Bolivia','Ethiopia']